Moosylvania/react-growl/README.md

 - setPosition: @arg String inArray: ["tr", "tl", "tc", "br", "bl", "bc"]
   - Sets the position where all notifications will appear.
 Default: "br"
+- setMaxToShow: @arg Integer
+  - The number of notifications to show before just showing "x more"
 - setDelay: @arg Integer ms
   - The amount of time, in milliseconds, a notification will appear.
 Be sure to include time needed for any initial animation when the notification is added.
 - getDelay: @returns Integer ms